FUTURE INSTITUTE OF TECHNOLOGY

 A detailed study of the skills required for a financial institution leadership.

 Prerequisite Baud 610.
 Integrating various management sectors.
-Forming Stategies and implementing them.
+Forming Strategies and implementing them.

 Key changes of management and their rationale and ways to implement them.